OscarW99/sort-FASTQ-file-by-Q-score/README.md

 below30.fastq

-Make sure fastq input file is in the same directory as this script.
+Make sure .fastq input file is in the same directory as this script before running.